podcastjs/podcastjs/posts/templates/customizing-the-template.md

 ### Enable Table of Contents

-In `config.default.js` set `table_of_contents` to `true`. docs4all-ligth uses [markdown-toc](https://github.com/jonschlinkert/markdown-toc) to generate the table of contents on pages, so you can customize the apperance of the tables of contents by specifying values for parameters in the `table_of_contents_options` object in `config.default.js`.
+In `config.default.js` set `table_of_contents` to `true`. podcastjs uses [markdown-toc](https://github.com/jonschlinkert/markdown-toc) to generate the table of contents on pages, so you can customize the apperance of the tables of contents by specifying values for parameters in the `table_of_contents_options` object in `config.default.js`.

 ### Display Site Menu on Pages